 FLATE, the Florida Advanced Technological Education Center for Manufacturing, has developed a curriculum to prepare students for careers in manufacturing.
 These Comprehension Instructional Sequence Model (CIS) Lesson Plans are intended to “build learners’ background knowledge in STEM areas, expand their vocabularies, and to promote reading and writing success.”
 Each model lesson includes materials based around reading, research, industry tours, and reflection through discussion and essay writing.

-The entire collection of Comprehension Instructional Sequence Model (CIS) Lesson Plans is available here: https://atecentral.net/r30387
+This lesson is part of the Comprehension Instructional Sequence Model (CIS) Lesson Plans.

 The completion of the lesson in full takes four 50-minute class periods.
 Resources available as part of this lesson include a Teacher Lesson Plan & Grading Rubric, a Teacher Lesson Guide Presentation, a Lesson Article, a Student Worksheet, and a Company Profile Worksheet.

-For orientation purposes, viewers should begin with the ‘CIS Teacher Lesson MFG Day’ PDF document, which offers a description of the lesson as well as an overview of topics covered and the intended audience.
+For orientation purposes, viewers should begin with the ‘CIS Teacher Lesson MFG Day’ PDF document, which is included as a separate attachment.
+This document offers a description of the lesson as well as an overview of topics covered and the intended audience.

 The Lesson Plan document includes lesson objectives and expectations, relevant Common Core standards, required materials and supplies, a detailed sequence for both teacher presentation and student completion of the lesson, and a grading rubric for the essay that serves as evidence of student achievement.